dejanu/cheeatos/istio.md

 * Flow: `external request -> istio ingress gateway -> istio virtual service -> istio destination rule`
 * Flow: `external request -> svc (loadbalancer type) -> istio ingress pod -> istio gateway -> istio virtualservice -> application pod`

-* Istio injects a Envoy proxy sidecar proxy container to the pods to intercept traffic from pods, this behavior is enabled using label `istio-injection=enabled` on the namespace level and `sidecar.istio.io/inject=true` on the pod level.
+* Istio injects a sidecar proxy (based on Envoy) container to the pods to intercept traffic from pods, this behavior is enabled using label `istio-injection=enabled` on the namespace level and `sidecar.istio.io/inject=true` annotation  on the pod level.

-* To enable automatic sidecar injection at the namespace level:
+* To enable [automatic sidecar injection](https://istio.io/latest/blog/2019/data-plane-setup/) at the namespace level:

 ```bash
 # automatic sidecar injection of istioinaction namespace